svgeesus/EuroMPE/Duophonic/MPU-board.md

 Driven by Eurorack 5V power, generates logic 3V3 Vdd (from Teensy onboard, <250mA).
 ## MCU choice

-MPU needs USB host and hardware floating point, so Teensy 3.6 or Teensy 4.1.
+MPU needs USB host and hardware floating point, so Teensy 3.6 (about to be discontinued) or **Teensy 4.1**.
 Both are 3V3-only.

 T4.1 ($26.85) is somewhat overpowered but has 480Mbit/s on both USB and Host so potentially lower latency (T3.6 is 480 on Host only).
 T4.1 has 100mA power consumption at full clock speed though.

 T3.6 ($29.25) has less memory, has 2 DAC outs (not needed here), power draw unspecified (@@measure it) but less than 4.1.
+Unobtainable due to NXP parts shortage, likely to be discontinued along with 3.5, 3.2 and LC!

 The two are _somewhat_ pin-compatible.
 Where possible, pins below are chosen to be shared between the two MCUs.
 Lots of uncertainties though, test on breadboard before rolling a PCB and maybe stick with one MCU rather than trying to be compatible.
 Downside, running out of room on T3.6 means making a second board.

 ## MIDI

 DIN MIDI in needs serial input.

-RX1/TX1 hard to use on a dual-function T3.6/T4.1 design.
+- 01 RX1 (4.1, not 3.6), or

-- 07 RX2/RX3
+- 07 RX2/RX3 (same on 4.1 and 3.6)
-- _08 TX2/TX3 not used here_
+_

 USB MIDI & USB Host MIDI.

 ## SPI

-Two [SPI](https://www.pjrc.com/teensy/td_libs_SPI.html) outputs for DACs (use the faster FIFO one for the two pitch DACs, because MPE pitchbend messages send a lot of data; use the second one for the octal performance DAC and octal CC DAC) with associated chip selects.
+Two [SPI](https://www.pjrc.com/teensy/td_libs_SPI.html) outputs for DACs (use the faster FIFO one for the  pitch DAC, because MPE pitchbend messages send a lot of data; use the second one for the octal performance DAC and octal CC DAC) with associated chip selects.

 Note that second SPI channel (MOSI1 MISO1 SCLK1) in different place on T3.6 & T4.1!
 Pin numbers are 4.1/3.6 (if different).

 - 11 MOSI
 - _12 MISO not needed_
-- 13 SCLK (or on 3.6, 14 for no LED, frees up 13 for FreqCount)
+- 13 SCLK
 - ??
-CS-Pitch1
-- ??
-CS-Pitch2
+CS-Pitch (any convenient one, like 10 or 12)
 - 26/00 MOSI1
 - _39/01 MISO1 not needed_
 - 27/32 SCLK1
 - ??
-CS-Perf
+CS-Perf (any convenient, 28)
 - ??
-CS-CC
+CS-CC  (any convenient, 29)

 ## UI: Display & Controls